 What is Combination Skin?
 Understanding This Skin Type

-You want your skin to look its most radiant best, and this means caring for it in a way that takes into consideration your unique skin type.
+You want your skin to look it's most radiant, and this means caring for it in a way that takes into consideration your unique skin type.
 If you’re one of the millions of people with skin that seems to have more than one personality, this might leave you a little perplexed.
 Is your skin oily?
 Is it dry?
 Is it even possible to care for all the changing moods of your skin?

 What Is Combination Skin?